Reviews & Comments

 The cost of living in Springfield is really low.

 I lived in KCMO north of the river for about ten years.
-It's a great place but there are issues with both increasing crime, and police misconduct.
+There are issues with both increasing crime and police misconduct.
 Somebody broke into my car as soon as my wife and I moved here.
 This was at a nice apartment complex.
 In addition, two police officers showed up at my apartment in 2007 screaming and yelling in the middle of the afternoon.
 I was working in my home office.
 When I opened the door they just marched on in without a warrant, assaulted me and pushed me around.
 Based on what they said, an estranged relative of mine paid them to go to my apartment to harass and/or harm me.
 Of course they could have lied.
-No I'm not some big bad criminal who needs to be harassed.
 Fortunately I wasn't seriously injured, although the incident did occur just weeks after I had major surgery.
 It could have turned out much worse.
 I did report it to (other) authorities.
 As far as I know, the officers were never held accountable in any way.
 Every lawyer I contacted refused to help me; some even suggested the incident was my fault.
 Don't count on being able to get a lawyer in the US for anything.
 Many will simply refuse to work for you.
 They won't care if you've got money or not.
 Some are just lazy.
 My father was a lawyer/judge, and a really bad person.
 He was violent, abusive, and abandoned me when I was a kid.
 A judge.

 Sarasota, FLEverything but the weather stinks